Kanab is a small Utah town that packs a big punch! It is an outdoor lover’s paradise and the gateway to East Zion.

 The Wave is technical and difficult to hike.
 This is a backcountry area without a designated trail.
 You need to have a good map and GPS system or a tour guide to take you so that you do not get lost on your way.

-To get to the trailhead 4-wheel drive vehicles are suggested.
+To get to the trailhead, 4-wheel drive vehicles are suggested.

 Cell service is spotty or non-existent in the area.

 While there is no lottery system for White Pocket, the difficult road to get there keeps the crowds from visiting.
-While some of the roads are dirt but driveable (as long as they aren’t rained out), there are some roads that require 4-wheel drive.
+While some of the roads are dirt but drivable (as long as they aren’t rained out), there are some roads that require 4-wheel drive.

 Some things to know before you go: